yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 I find it hard to put all my learning during the last 5 years and my expectations for the future into a blog post.
 Working in such a great company is definitely one of the most memorable periods of my life time (let me speak on behalf of the old me :)).
-I would like to close this article with a great analogy from Mu Li who is a researcher from Amazon - [he interpretes life as a stochastic gradient descent process where the aim is to find the optimal point gradually](https://zhuanlan.zhihu.com/p/414009313).
-Philosophically, this is a great summary of how I gradually approach the career pursuit step by step.
-The original post is in Chinese and below it is the translation on my own:

-* Life needs a goal.
-* The goal should be big enough.
-* Walking towards the goal should be non-stop.
-* The process might be suffering.
-* Sometimes it is fine to relax.
-* It is also fine to look around.
-* The process can be either slow or fast, so there is no need to worry.
-* The initial point is important.
-* The goal is reachable even if it is far away.
-* Every process is unique.
+This post is closed here with an analogy of my career thus far - it is like the **"exploitation and exploration"** process that is often seen in a reinforcement learning system.
+* Acquisition of new knowledge continues the journey.
+* Decision optimization is made with the old knowledge.
+* Exploration and exploitation is balanced for maximizing the overall gain.

-The last but not the least, my sincere thanks go to all the amazing people that I have met or worked with during the 5 years at Microsoft.
+Last but not the least, I would like to thank all the amazing people that I have met or worked with during the 5 years at Microsoft.
 I truly appreciate all the learning from you.